Andy-Big/Sparrow_00.01.04.00.02/README.md

 The modification of the Rigol DHO800/DHO900 application improves the usability of the oscilloscope by enhancing the interface and adding new features.

 ## Current Changes Compared to Original Version
+- The vertical scale values ​​no longer jump to the left or right side of the main oscillogram window when expanding and collapsing the measurement panel, but always remain on the left.
+- The measurement panel is completely transparent, the list of measurements in it is pressed down, so that with 3-4 measurements they practically do not interfere with viewing the signal.
 - Changed the application splash screen at startup.
 This is done to show when the system finishes loading and the application itself starts.
 - Double-tapping the channel icon at the bottom of the screen toggles that channel's coupling mode between AC and DC.
 - Added probe attenuation factor display to channel icons at the bottom of the screen.
 [See screenshots](#screenshots).